Linkshegelianer/java-certification-829-811/src/app/main/java/ch5_methods/ACCESS-MODIFIERS.md

+# Access modifiers

+**Access modifiers for classes**:
-private - only within the same class package - from any class in the same package protected - from class in the package or subclass public - can be called from anywhere
+- `private` - only within the same class
+- package - from any class in the same package (default access)
+- `protected` - from class in the package or subclass
+- `public` - can be called from anywhere

 final && abstract won't compile

-method(final x) cannot change what x points to (but can change the object's internal fields)